How Many Times Can I Reuse Fry Oil?

 —Sent by surcredibility

-I get a lot of feedback from readers.
-Whenever I post a recipe that includes deep frying, I inevitably receive a string of emails or comments asking my what to do with all the leftover oil after you've.
+Whenever I post a recipe that includes deep frying, I receive a string of emails or comments asking me what to do with all the leftover oil after you've fried something.
 It's a good question—nobody wants to throw out $10 worth of expensive peanut oil just to make a single batch of french fries.

 There's some good news, then some bad news, then more good news again, in that order.

 Good News A: You don't have to throw out used oil.
 Often you can reuse it many, many times!

 Bad News: There's no hard and fast rule for how many time you can reuse that oil.
 Distrust any source that gives a firm answer on the number times you can reuse oil.

 Good News B: It's easy to tell when you'll need to replace your oil, and more importantly, there are some great steps you can take to increase the useful lifespan of your oil!